gerner/canonicalizable/README.markdown

  * index.php for code that outputs data from the API

 Check out the [API Wiki](http://apiwiki.seomoz.org) for more information, or [sign up](http://www.seomoz.org/api) for a free account.

+You can see a live version of this code at [http://www.nickgerner.com/canonicalizable/](http://www.nickgerner.com/canonicalizable/)

 Installation
 ------------